Dubai Media Incorporated: Dubai Radio

+Stereo 973 FM

+Stereo 97 FM (97.3 MHz) is a flagship English-language radio station a site with over 50 years of broadcasting heritage.
+The channel's slogan is "Where the music of your life lives," positioning it as a bridge between the 1960s heritage of Dubai and the modern hits of today.

 Newspapers Printing, publishing & Distribution

 Al Bayan

 Al Bayan was established in 1980 by the government of Dubai as a part of the Dubai Media Department.
 It reported on local news, Arab news and some international news, it was known for its critical coverage and political views of events in Arab world, but in essence it was considered the official news paper of government of Dubai and so was very popular among local readers working in the government sector.
 It later moved to Arab Media Group where it was rebranded, giving it a new look and making the whole newspaper in full color.
 This was an attempt to target a younger audience, but was ultimately unsuccessful as there was not a significant change in the content.
 Now Daily Al Bayan Pakistan also launched in Pakistan.

 Since the 2009 AMG-DMI merger, the newspaper is a part of Dubai Media Incorporated.

 Emarat Al Youm

 Emarat Al Youm (Emirates Today) was launched in 2005 by Arab Media Group.
 The newspaper was part of an experimental structure in which its sister newspaper, the English-language Emirates Today, had the same team of reporters, in essence the same news paper but in two languages.
 While the popularity of Emarat Al Youm grew amongst the younger readers, Emirates Today proved unpopular amongst the expatriate population compared to the already established English-language newspapers and was ultimately shut down.
 The popularity of Emarat Al Youm is attributed to its concentration on community issues and news, rather than politics and governmental issues.

 In 2009, the newspaper was suspended from publication for 20 days from 6 July on the instructions of an Abu Dhabi Federal Court of Appeal ruling, upheld by the Supreme Federal Court of the UAE.
 The newspaper had been sued by the owners of the Warsan Stables (the Abu Dhabi Royal Family) for publishing a story in 2006 claiming their horses had been drugged with steroids.